thatboyreegan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond is a script that gives the owner no permissions,and givesthe groups no prermissions at all and gives all other users all permissions
-9-John_Doe is a script that sets the mode of the file hello to -rwxr-x-wx 10-mirror_permissions is a script that sets the mode of the file hello the same as olleh’s mode
+9-John_Doe is a script that sets the mode of the file hello to -rwxr-x-wx 10-mirror_permissions is a script that sets the mode of the file hello the same as olleh’s mode 11-directories_permissions is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.